 - May not be planning to take courses that overlap with the program dates.

-Fellows will be given housing in a US city and a small stipend for the 10 weeks.
+Fellows will be provided with short-term accomodations in San Francisco and a small stipend for the 10 weeks.

 There is no credit associated with the Global Entrepreneurial Fellowship.

 Most startups operate with a remote team and find that this flexibility allows them to increase productivity and reduce costs.
 Fellows will have the opportunity to experience this future of work first hand.
-While our goal in 2021 is to return to an in-person, immersive experience where interns live together as a cohort in a major U.S. entrepreneurial hub, students will still work remotely for their startups.
+While our goal in 2021 is to return to an in-person, immersive experience where interns live together as a cohort in San Francisco for a portion of the program, students will still work remotely for their startups.
 Current health and safety policies will guide the exact format and delivery of the program.
 We will update program participants as specific program format details are confirmed.